aws-solutions/discovering-hot-topics-using-machine-learning/README.md

 The architecture of the solution includes the following key components and workflows:

-1. Ingestion – Twitter, RSS feed, and YouTube comments ingestion and management using Lambda functions, Amazon DynamoDB, and Amazon CloudWatch Event Scheduler.
+1. Ingestion – Twitter, RSS feeds, and YouTube comments ingestion and management using Lambda functions, Amazon DynamoDB, and Amazon CloudWatch Event Scheduler.
+For detailed reference architecture diagrams for Twitter, YouTube comment, and RSS news feed ingestion, refer to the [implementation guide](https://docs.aws.amazon.com/solutions/latest/discovering-hot-topics-using-machine-learning/overview.html).

 2. Data Stream — The data is buffered through Amazon Kinesis Data Streams to provide resiliency and throttle incoming requests.
 The Data Streams have a configured DLQ to catch any errors in processing feeds.